As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 I love keeping my wardrobe simple and to have something like that with influence from Japanese culture is pretty much a dream!
 (And I’m not talking about Harajuku street fashion!)

 So there you have it, a few of the best online stores to buy Japanese products from.
-Obviously the ideal situation is to be in Japan and go searching round one of a kind vintage charity shops, but as always Japan is more than a 10 minute walk away for a lot of us!
+Obviously, the ideal situation is to be in Japan and go searching around one-of-a-kind vintage charity shops, but as always Japan is more than a 10-minute walk away for a lot of us!

-Let me know what you favourite online Japanese store is and where you buy your Japanese Memorabilia from in the comments below!
+Let me know what your favorite online Japanese store is and where you buy your Japanese memorabilia from in the comments below!